-TikTok – the trendy app gripping hundreds of millions of users in under 5 years since its creation (and the source of many popular dance moves) has fast become the platform of choice for content creators all over the world.
+TikTok – the trendy app gripping hundreds of millions of users since its creation in 2016 (and the source of many popular dance moves) has fast become the platform of choice for content creators all over the world.
 Why is that?

-TikTok, a hybrid of its predecessor Musical.ly and the once very popular Vine, is a social media app that enables you to record, edit, and share short videos up to 3minutes long.
-It allows you to add in visual and sound effects, as well as overlays.
+TikTok, a hybrid of its predecessor Musical.ly and the once very popular Vine, is a social media app that enables you to record, edit, and share short videos up to 3 minutes long.
+It allows you to add visual and sound effects, as well as overlays.

 - As of December 2021, TikTok had 1 billion monthly active users, surpassing Snapchat and even Twitter.

 - With an average session length of 10.85 minutes, TikTok is the most engaging social media app, according to Statista – more than double that of Facebook, Twitter, and Instagram.

 - The highest-earning TikTok influencer, Addison Rae Easterling, has over 86 million followers and in 2020 made over 5 million dollars in just one year.

 Here’s another reason to be a TikTok influencer.
 TikTok’s unique algorithm.
 Other social media platforms use a social graph to recommend content to their users based on who they follow, where they live, etc.

 TikTok, on the other hand, measures users’ interests based on how they interact with videos.
 So, the longer you watch a video, the more of that type of content they’ll show you.
 This results in a personalized feed experience for each user.